Tracery: Curvilinear (flowing) tracery

 Second Pointed (14th century) saw Intersecting tracery elaborated with ogees, creating a complex reticular (net-like) design known as Reticulated tracery.
 Second Pointed architecture deployed tracery in highly decorated fashion known as Curvilinear and Flowing (Undulating).
 These types of bar tracery were developed further throughout Europe in the 15th century into the Flamboyant style, named for the characteristic flame-shaped spaces between the tracery bars.
-These shapes are known as daggers, fish-bladders, or mouchettes.
+From the basic units of mouchettes (curving teardrops), daggers (straight teardrops) and soufflets (quatrefoils pointed at two ends) an almost infinite variety of complex patterns could be formed.

 Starting in the late 13th century and at the beginning of the 14th century, tracery took on more fluid characteristics.
 A common shape used in curvilinear tracery was that of the ogee, which was too weak for structural application and was instead used as a decorative element.
 The use of the ogee in curvilinear tracery can be seen in the west window of St Mary's parish church in Cottingham, East Riding of Yorkshire.
+Several cathedrals have very elaborate curvilinear windows, like the east window at Carlisle and the west window at York, which forms a heart pattern.

-Reticulated
+Reticulated tracery

-A secondary style, considered related to curvilinear tracery, is called reticulated tracery.
-Reticulated tracery fills the head of the arch with repeated forms creating the appearance of a net-like pattern.
+A secondary type, considered related to curvilinear tracery, is called reticulated tracery.
+Reticulated tracery fills the head of the arch with repeated soufflet forms creating a net-like pattern.